 - The Walrus Committee protocols for foreign corporations

-Plus, if you hold a current practising certificate and consider this activity relevant to your practice, you can also claim 1 point of substantive law towards your CPD requirements.
+Plus, if you hold a current practising certificate and consider this activity relevant to your practice, you may be eligible to claim 1 point of substantive law towards your CPD requirements.
+Please check any specific CPD requirements that apply in your state or territory.

 Simply submit the form on the right to access the on-demand recording now.